-39 See Learner and Stern (1970) for a detailed analysis of the constant market share model and Chami Batista and Azevedo (2001) for a recent application of this model to US imports.
+38 See Learner and Stern (1970) for a detailed analysis of the constant market share model and Chami Batista and Azevedo (200) for a recent application of this model to US imports.
+39 See Table 12, parts (b) and (c) for competitiveness and product composition effects, respectively.
+The formulae for residual.

-40 See Table 12, parts (b) and (c) for competitiveness and product composition effects, respectively.
+39 See Table 12, parts (b) and (c) for competitiveness and product composition effects, respectively.
 The formulae for the competitiveness effect remains the same as exports are broken down into groups such as resource and non-resource-based products.
-But the left-hand side of equation (2) should be calculated as:
+But the right-hand side of equation (2) should be calculated as: